marijnh/Eloquent-JavaScript/21_skillsharing.md

 (non-standard) JavaScript extension called _((JSX))_ that lets you write HTML directly in your scripts, which can make such code prettier (depending on what you consider pretty).
-Before you can actually run such code, you have to run a program on your script to converts the pseudo-HTML into JavaScript function calls much like the ones we use here.
+Before you can actually run such code, you have to run a program on your script to convert the pseudo-HTML into JavaScript function calls much like the ones we use here.